 Yes, I have lived in a treehouse, and to know how it feels, you have to do it, too.

 And why wouldn’t I?
 There are not many Indians in South America, and many of my friends and families I stayed with were meeting an Indian for the first time.
 So I had to live up to the Indian dance standards.
-Huddled around the fire with wine and beer in their hands and excitement in their eyes, everyone would mention Bollywood dancing, and then they would ask me to dance.
+My Chilean friends, huddled around the fire with wine and beer in their hands, would request me to dance every now and then.

-And you, do you recall the scent of the jasmine growing in the garden on one of your stays?
-Or was there someone who held your hand and helped you cross the street?
+Are you traveling in South America right now?
+Was there someone who held your hand and helped you cross the street?